PiZone-Infotech/react-native-app-architecture/README.md

-# Project Starter Structure
+# Project Structure

-Welcome to the **Project Starter Structure** repository!
-This project provides a clean, simple, and scalable structure for building modern applications using **TypeScript** and **JSX**.
-It ensures your app is easy to maintain, grow, and test while promoting consistency and reusability.
+This repository is designed to help developers start their applications with a clean and scalable architecture.
+The structure ensures ease of maintenance, testing, and scalability.

-## Features
+## Key Features

+- **Built with TypeScript:** Ensures type safety and prevents common coding errors.
+- **Uses Redux Toolkit and Saga:** Efficient state management with modern tools.
+- **Persist Storage with AsyncStorage:** State is persisted using AsyncStorage for seamless user experience.
-- **Modular Structure:** Each file and folder serves a clear purpose.
+- **Modular Structure:** Well-organized folders for easy navigation and scalability.
-- **Reusability:** Build reusable components and utilities.
-- **Type Safety:** Fully powered by TypeScript for error-free development.
-- **Scalable Design:** Easily extend the project as your app grows.
-- **Testing-Friendly:** Simplifies the process of writing and running tests.

-## Project Structure
+## Folder Structure

 ```
 app/